| |

 Also, there is now a subscription service call Parallels Access that offers an

-iPad app that will allow you to run Windows programs on an iPad, or even Microsoft Office
+iPad app that will allow you to run Windows programs on an iPad, or even run Microsoft

 We cannot guarantee that Wall Street Raider will be stable on these